-Beginning January 1, 2006, a claim for credit or refund may be made for the nontaxable use of a diesel-water fuel emulsion and for undyed diesel fuel used to produce a diesel-water fuel emulsion.
+A claim for credit or refund may be made for the nontaxable use of a diesel-water fuel emulsion and for undyed diesel fuel used to produce a diesel-water fuel emulsion.
 The claim rate for nontaxable use of a diesel-water fuel emulsion taxed at \$.198 per gallon is \$.197 (if exported, the claim rate is \$.198).
-The following are the nontaxable uses for a diesel-water fuel emulsion for which a credit or refund may be allowable to an ultimate purchaser:
+The following are the nontaxable uses for a diesel-water fuel emulsion for which a credit or refund may be allowable to an ultimate purchaser.

-- On a farm for farming purposes. - · Off-highway business use. - Export. - In a qualified local bus. - In a school bus. - Other than as fuel in the propulsion engine of a train or diesel-powered highway vehicle (but not off-highway use). - In a highway vehicle owned by the United States that is not used on a highway. - Exclusive use by a nonprofit educational organization. - Exclusive use by a state, political subdivision of a state, or the District of Columbia. - In an aircraft or vehicle owned by an aircraft museum.
+- On a farm for farming purposes. - Off-highway business use. - Export. - In a qualified local bus. - In a school bus. - Other than as fuel in the propulsion engine of a train or diesel-powered highway vehicle (but not off-highway use). - Exclusive use by a qualified blood collector organization. - In a highway vehicle owned by the United States that is not used on a highway. - Exclusive use by a nonprofit educational organization. - Exclusive use by a state, political subdivision of a state, or the District of Columbia. - In an aircraft or vehicle owned by an aircraft museum.

 Blender claims.
 The claim rate for undyed diesel fuel taxed at \$.244 and used to produce a diesel-water fuel emulsion is \$.046 per gallon of diesel fuel so used.
 The blender must be registered by the IRS in order to make the claim.
-The blender must attach a statement to the claim certifying all of the following:
+The blender must attach a statement to the claim certifying that:

-- That the diesel-water fuel emulsion contains at least 14 percent water, - That the emulsion additive is registered by a United States manufacturer under section 211 of the Clean Air Act with the Environmental Protection Agency, - That undyed diesel fuel taxed at \$.244 was used to produce the diesel-water fuel emulsion, and - That the diesel-water fuel emulsion was used or sold for use in the blender's trade or business.
+- The diesel-water fuel emulsion contains at least 14% water, - The emulsion additive is registered by a United States manufacturer with the EPA under section 211 of the Clean Air Act as in effect on March 31, 2003, - Undyed diesel fuel taxed at \$.244 was used to produce the diesel-water fuel emulsion, and - The diesel-water fuel emulsion was used or sold for use in the blender's trade or business.

-Kerosene For Use in Aviation
+Kerosene for Use in Aviation